 15. Learn to Waterski at Long Beach Marine Stadium

-The nation’s premier waterskiing facility has hosted the 1932 Olympic rowing competitions as well as the 1968 rowing trials.
+Located on Alamitos Bay, the Long Beach Marine Stadium is an official state historic site.
+It’s also the birthplace of powerboat racing on the West Coast!
+The nation’s premier waterskiing facility hosted the 1932 Olympic rowing competitions as well as the 1968 rowing trials.

-Sitting on 106 acres in Long Beach CA, there’s a boat ramp, a beach, restrooms, green space, and picnic areas.
-Go waterskiing and rowing, pursue outdoor activities, or just watch others waterskiing and rowing while you enjoy a picnic in the typically pristine weather.
+Sitting on 106 acres in Long Beach, there’s a boat ramp, a beach, restrooms, green space, and picnic areas.
+Go waterskiing and rowing, pursue outdoor activities, or watch others waterskiing and rowing while you enjoy a picnic in the typically pristine weather.

 16. Watch for Birds at Seal Beach National Wildlife Refuge

-Since the refuge is on an active military base, (Naval Weapons Station Seal Beach), public access tours are limited to once a month.
-If you’re a bird or nature enthusiast, you’ll want to plan this Long Beach activity ahead of time.
+Since the refuge is on an active military base (Naval Weapons Station Seal Beach), public access tours are limited to once a month.
+If you’re a bird or nature enthusiast, you’ll want to plan this Long Beach activity beforehand.